SAP/stewardci-core/docs/install/README.md

 See the [Steward Helm Chart documentation](../../charts/steward/README.md).

-### Prepare Namespaces and Service Account for execution of Pipeline Runs
+### Prepare a Namespace to Manage Pipeline Runs

-For the execution of Pipeline Runs a separate namespace should be created.
-To be able to create Pipeline Runs in this namespace the corresponding ServiceAccount needs to be mapped to the ClusterRole 'steward-edit' or the Default ClusterRole 'edit'.
-The ClusterRole 'steward-edit' is also aggregated to the ClusterRole 'admin'.

-To be able to create secrets in the new namespace the corresponding permissions need to be granted to the service account separately.
+It is recommended to use a dedicated namespace to manage Steward PipelineRun objects and associated objects like Secrets.

+K8s users or service accounts must have the respective privileges to work with Steward PipelineRun and K8s Secret objects in the namespace.
+Steward ships with a cluster role `steward-edit` that users and service accounts can be bound to.
+It is also aggregated into cluster roles 'edit' and 'admin'.
+However, using these predefined cluster roles is optional.
+Permissions can also be granted by any other RBAC configuration.

 ## More